EGA-archive/LocalEGA/docker/README.md

 	docker-compose up -d

-If the images are not created, they will be. <br/>
-However, it is advised to [create them](images) beforehand.
+You probably should [create the images](images) beforehand, with `make -C images`.

-Use `docker-compose up -d --scale worker=3` instead, if you want to start 3 workers.
+Use `docker-compose up -d --scale ingest=3` instead, if you want to start 3 ingestion workers.

 Note that, in this architecture, we use 3 separate volumes: one for the inbox area, one for the staging area, and one for the vault.
 They